Rebeccals1/Rebeccals1/README.md

 ## Welcome! 👋
 Hi, my name is <strong>Rebecca</strong>.

-I’m a Computer Science student at Cal Poly Pomona.
-My path here has been anything but traditional.
-I began as a self-taught graphic designer, balancing full-time parenting and freelance design work while also attending college — an experience that pushed me to grow, adapt, and find my voice.
-Along the way, I discovered a deeper passion: building interactive experiences that people genuinely enjoy playing.
-I’m now combining my creative roots with software development to craft thoughtful, engaging applications that reflect both sides of who I am.
+I'm a Computer Science student at Cal Poly Pomona, but getting here wasn’t a straight line.
+I was a self-taught graphic designer who balanced full-time parenting with freelance design work.
+I continued to attend college on the side for an art degree, but along the way I realized that graphic design wasn’t the path I wanted to take.

+While freelancing, I realized that I love to build with code; I love bringing ideas to life.
+Software development gave me a way to merge my creative side with my coding side and that blend has shaped every project I take on.
+I try to focus on three key pillars: aesthetics, usability and performance.

+While my journey has been unconventional, it's made me adaptable, curious and eager to grow.
+I’m proud of where I started and I bring that mix of creativity, determination and resourcefulness into everything I build.

 <p align="center"><strong>Hobbies:</strong></p>
 <p align="center"><strong>🎨 Art, 🎮 Games, 🎥 Movies & Shows, 🏎️ F1, ⛺ Camping, 🌱 Gardening</strong></p>